 AT&T is among the world's leading companies when it comes to identifying and doing business with diverse suppliers.

 We ranked No. 2 in DiversityInc’s 2017 “Top 10 Companies for Supplier Diversity.”

 Since 1968, we’ve connected certified diverse businesses – including enterprises owned by minorities, women, and disabled veterans (MBE, WBE and DVBEs) – with opportunities to provide products and services to AT&T around the world.

 We challenged ourselves to allocate at least 21.5 percent of our annual procurement spend to diverse suppliers.

 Through our Prime Supplier Program, AT&T suppliers must meet diversity goals.
 Since 1989, the AT&T Prime Supplier Program has been instrumental in helping our prime suppliers use more businesses owned by minorities, women and disabled veterans in their supply chain.

 Our Meet the Prime matchmaker is a series of events targeting key prime suppliers in strategic and emerging markets to engage in one-on-one interviews with qualified diverse suppliers.

 AT&T is committed to supporting the Hispanic community both in the U.S. and Mexico and helps keep Hispanic families connected.

-We have bilingual representatives at more than 700 stores in 23 markets, and tailoring calling and data plans to the needs.
+We have bilingual representatives at more than 800 of our retail stores nationwide, and tailoring calling and data plns to their needs.